blocklessnetwork/blockless-docs/src/pages/network/function-manifest.md

 ### name `string` `Required`

-The `name` property is a string that represents the unique identifier for your function or site.
+The `name` property is a string that represents the unique identifier for your function.

 ### version `string` `Optional`

-The `version` property is an optional string that represents the version of your function or site.
+The `version` property is an optional string that represents the version of your function.

 ### type `string` `Optional`

 The `type` property is an optional string that determines the type of deployment.
-Currently, the type field can be either `"function"` or `"site"`.
-If not provided, it defaults to `"function"`.
+Currently, the type field needs to be `"function"`.

 ### content_type `string` `Optional`

-The `content_type` property is an optional string that defines the content type for the response returned by your function or site.
+The `content_type` property is an optional string that defines the content type for the response returned by your function.
 Some type examples are: `"json"`, `"html"`, or `"text"`.
 If not provided, it defaults to `"text"`.

 ## Deployment Configuration `[deployment]`